 The biological resource analysis recommends that the manure composting area, proposed development, and the dispersal of the manure maintain a distance of 50 feet from the drainage to protect water quality.
 The addition of an earthen berm around the compost area will define the area and maintain the recommended setback from the seasonal drainage swale and seasonal wetlands.
 The owner shall continue with existing manure composting methods that incorporate the key elements described in the Hydrology Analysis (Stitt Engineering, September 16, 2015).
-The stormwater drainage plan proposes the creation of a three foot swale adjacent to the drainage along the western property line.
-The swale would capture sheet flow drainage from the pens and any flows that may escape from the berm around the manure composting pile and divert the flows from entering the drainage.
 Consistent with the recommendations of the project biologist, composted manure should not be spread within 50 feet of any identified water course on the property in order to prevent contamination.
 See Mitigation Measure HWQ-1.
 Recommended avoidance measure will prevent impacts to water quality and accordingly, impacts will be less than significant.

 - d.
 The proposed project will not affect the three major, regional north-south wildlife movement routes identified in the Napa County Baseline Data Report (Monk & Associates).
 The project site provides no known significant or regional movement corridor for fish species or terrestrial wildlife.
 Due to limited site improvements and new development, the proposed project is not expected to interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridor, or impede the use of native wildlife nursery sites. - e/f.
 This project would not interfere with any ordinances protecting biological resources.
 There are no tree preservation ordinances in effect in the County.
 The proposed project would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan or other approved local, regional or state habitat conservation plan.
-The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore is considered as not having potential for a significant impact.
+The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore has no impact.